Airborne Particulate Matter

 - If you experience respiratory or cardiovascular symptoms (e.g., persistent cough, burning eyes, wheezing, shortness of breath, tightness of chest, or chest pain) on air quality alert days, consult with a health care professional, as needed.
 Pay particular attention if you are an athlete, or if you or your children have a respiratory or cardiovascular condition.

-- Work together with others in your community to reduce PM and improve air quality (for tips, see What You Can Do to Clean the Air).
+- Work together with others in your community to reduce PM and improve air quality (for tips, see Ways to Reduce Air Pollution and Cleaning Up Commonly Found Air Pollutants).

 Go to > top

 The U.S. EPA establishes National Ambient Air Quality Standards for PM and other criteria air pollutants.
 These include daily and annual average standards for both coarse and fine PM.
 In September 2006 the U.S. EPA promulgated a revised daily standard for fine PM (lowered the 24-hour standard from 65 to 35 ug/m3 of air) to provide increased public health protection.
 However, they retained the annual standard of 15 ug/m3despite recommendations to lower this standard by their scientific advisors.

 The MPCA, which is the lead state agency for monitoring and regulating air quality in Minnesota, is continually collecting and evaluating data on concentrations of fine particles in Minnesota.
 The MPCA also is participating in research to better understand the chemical composition and emission sources of fine PM and to better understand the emission sources of fine PM in Minnesota.
 In addition, the MPCA, Minnesota Department of Health, and others are working together to achieve measurable, voluntary reductions in ozone, fine PM and their precursors (e.g., volatile organic chemicals, nitrogen and sulfur oxides).